firefly-iii/docs/docs/docs/how-to/firefly-iii/advanced/cron.md

 ### From outside the container (http)

-If you do not use the cron container, you can simply call your local container over the (local) network to execute the cron job.
+If you do not use the cron container, you can call your local container over the (local) network to execute the cron job.
 Check out the preceding documentation, it's no different.

 ```
 # cron job for Firefly III using cURL